1301 W. Green St.

 Urbana, IL 61801

 I am currently a Ph.D. student in the Department of Atmospheric Sciences here at the University of Illinois.
 I received my B.S. in Atmospheric Sciences with a minor in Geography and GIS from UIUC in 2018.
-I joined Professor Rauber’s research team as an undergraduate and analyzed data from the SNOWIE field campaign which took place in 2017 over Idaho.
-My undergraduate research primarily focused on the sources of updrafts present in orographic cloud systems.
+I joined Professor Rauber’s research team as an undergraduate and analyzed airborne radar data from the SNOWIE field campaign which took place in 2017 over Idaho.
+My undergraduate research primarily focused on the quantifying the magnitudes of updrafts present in orographic cloud systems.

-As a graduate student, I analyzed data collected during SOCRATES.
-I received my M.S. in Atmospheric Sciences in 2020 and my research primarily focused on Southern Ocean cloud top phase characterization and ice production at warm cloud top temperatures.
-I am currently working with data from the IMPACTS field campaign as part of my Ph.D research.
+As a M.S. student, I analyzed radar, lidar, and thermodynamic data collected during the SOCRATES field campaign which took place in 2018 over the Southern Ocean.
+My M.S. research primarily focused on Southern Ocean cloud top phase characterization and ice production at warm cloud top temperatures.
+I am currently working with data from the NASA-EPSO IMPACTS field campaign as part of my Ph.D. research.
 The hope is to eventually better understand the evolution and structure of mesoscale snow bands within extratropical cyclones.
 I also participated in the Propagation, Evolution, and Rotation in Linear Storms (PERiLS) field campaign which sampled quasi-linear convective systems throughout the Southeast U.S. Outside of meteorology, I enjoy fishing, skiing, reading, hiking, and watching sports.

-My current research interests include radar meteorology, weather modification, orographic precipitation, boundary layer clouds, Southern Ocean clouds, atmospheric rivers, extratropical cyclones, and mesoscale snow bands, and quasi-linear convective systems.
+My current research interests include radar meteorology, lidar phase identification, weather modification, orographic precipitation, boundary layer clouds, Southern Ocean clouds, atmospheric rivers, extratropical cyclones, mesoscale snow bands, and quasi-linear convective systems.

 University of Illinois at Urbana-Champaign